kayhhh/houseki/packages/physics/README.md

 ## Collider

 One or more colliders can be attached to a rigidbody.
 For a single collider, the collider component can be attached directly to the rigidbody entity.
-For multiple colliders, the collider components should be attached to a separate entity, and the `rigidbodyId` property should be set to the rigidbody's entity ID.
+For multiple colliders, each collider should be attached to a separate entity, and use the `Parent` component to attach to the rigidbody entity.

 - `BoxCollider` - a box collider
 - `CapsuleCollider` - a capsule collider